bgplab/bgplab/docs/ibgp/2-transit.md

 * Log into your devices (R1, R2) with **netlab connect** and verify that _netlab_ correctly configured their IP addresses, OSPF routing, and EBGP sessions.

 !!!
 Warning
+    * This lab requires _netlab_ release 1.7.0 or higher.
-    If you're not using _netlab_, you must configure CORE and PE2 routers yourself.
+    * If you're not using _netlab_, you must configure CORE and PE2 routers yourself.
 Configurations for PE1 and EXT routers are in the `config` subdirectory.

 ## Propagate External BGP Routes to PE2

 Try to ping the external router (`172.16.42.42`) from PE2.
 You have to check the connectivity between the loopback addresses, so you should use a version of the **ping** command that specifies the source interface or the source IP address.
 For example, you must use `ping 172.16.42.42 source loop 0` on Arista EOS.

 !!!
 Tip
-    * You don't have to worry about the source IP address of the ICMP Echo packets on devices that support unnumbered IPv4 interfaces -- these devices will automatically set the packet's source IP address to the device's loopback IP address.
+    * You don't have to worry about the source IP address of the ICMP Echo packets on devices that support unnumbered IPv4 interfaces.
+These devices will automatically set the packet's source IP address to the device's loopback IP address.
     * The extended **ping** command is often available only in privileged (**enable**) CLI mode.

 The **ping** command will most likely fail[^DP].
 Arista EOS displays the root cause of the failure: the destination network is not in the IP routing table: